natolambert/dynamicslearn/README.md

 In Development:
 -------------
 - `learn/bo_pid.py`: For generating PID parameters using a dynamics model as a simulation environment.
 This will eventually extend beyond PID control.
-See the controllers directory `learn/control`
+See the controllers directory `learn/control`.
+I am working to integrate [opto](https://github.com/robertocalandra/opto).
+- `learn/pipps_experiment.py`: A reimplementation of the paper ["PIPPS: Flexible Model-Based Policy Search Robust to the Curse of Chaos"](https://arxiv.org/abs/1902.01240).
+I wrote a blog post summarizing the main derivation behind this work [here](https://medium.com/me/stats/post/4546434c84b0).

 Related Code for Experiments:
 -----------------------------